-Cookie Dough Oreos
+Cookie Dough Oreos stacked on top of each other.

-Cake mix used in this recipe for Cookie Dough Oreos
+Cake mix used in this recipe.

 What Cake Mix To Use

-Process shots: making the dough for the cookie part of these treats
+Making the dough for the cookie part of these treats

 What Pudding Mix To Use

-Oreo cookie dough balls before and after baking
+Oreo cookie dough balls before and after baking.

 • Eggs.
 Be sure to use large eggs.

-Process shots: making the edible cookie dough frosting
+Making the edible cookie dough frosting.

 Quick Tip

-Cookie Dough Oreos ready to be eaten
+Cookie Dough Oreos ready to be eaten.

 Storage